cflurin/node-red-contrib-ramp-thermostat/README.md

 A profile has at least 2 points and should typically start at 00:00 and end at 24:00.

+The Hysteresis is used to prevent osciliation.
+The `[+] value is added to the target and the `[-]` (absolute) value is subtracted from the target.
+Within this neutral zone no action accurs.

 ### Usage

 This node expects a numeric msg.payload containing the current temperature.
+The msg.topic should be `empty` or set to `setCurrent`.
 It will calculate the target temperature depending on msg.payload at the current time and output 3 values:

 * state (boolean)
 * current temperature
 * target temperature

 The state (true/false) is used to control an actuator.
-The current and target temperature outputs can be wired e.g. into a ui_chart node.
+The current and target temperature outputs can be wired e.g. into an ui_chart node.

 ### Runtime settings